Skip to content

 Gwen Frostic’s studio and gift shop combines natural elements like driftwood, rocks, water features, and wood beams with a concrete floor.

-Trust your vision
+Gwen Frostic’s legacy: Trust your vision

 There’s no doubt Frostic’s art and her charity has touched countless lives.
 Her charitable gift – the largest single gift in Western Michigan University’s history – was given as an unrestricted bequest.
-But the funds have primarily been used for scholarships for students pursuing the arts and creative writing.
+But the funds primarily have been used for scholarships for students pursuing the arts and creative writing.

 WMU’s School of Art is named for Frostic.
 Frederik Meijer Gardens & Sculpture Park named the Woodland Shade Garden after her, too.
 The garden portrays examples of the artist’s favorite subjects: indigenous plants and animals.